IELTS Speaking Sample 54

 Q. How does advertising influence what people choose to buy?
 Is this true for everyone?

 Answer: Advertisements try to influence people in some creative and some tricky ways.
 Frequent adverts on different media cast an impact on our minds, particularly on our subconscious minds.
 So, when we go to buy something, we remember the advertisement and ask the seller if they could provide us with products of a particular brand.
 Since advertisers always publicise the benefits of a product, we tend to believe that those products are far better than others.

 Being influenced by advertisements is a common phenomenon but this is not true for everyone.
 Many people do not rely on advertisements, they rather take decisions based on their real-life experiences and recommendations from people they trust.

 Alternative Answer: Advertisers spend tons of money by presenting things in a very colourful and tempting manner on different media outlets in order to influence people in their purchasing habits.
 For example, when a particular clothing company “dresses” up a very famous and beautiful actress or model and make her look really happy in that dress, made by the company, on television or in magazines, the chances are that some young women out there in the market would also want to look the same by purchasing that particular dress because it is our human psychology to identify ourselves with somebody “famous and beautiful”.
 But, does this human psychology apply to everyone?
 The answer is “no” since we all are different with different kinds of tastes, preferences and judgments.

 Q. Do you think that any recent changes in the way people live have affected general shopping habits?
 Why is this?

-A. Yes, modern lifestyle has some profound impacts on our shopping habits in general.
-Most of the people are now fond of renowned brands.
+Answer: Yes, the modern lifestyle has some profound impacts on our shopping habits in general.
+Most people are now fond of renowned brands.
 They try to get the branded products for their regular use and they do not care about the price of such products at all.
 I think this has happened due to the extensive advertisements all around us.